Perrigo slashes full-year forecast again, shares plunge

-(Reuters) - Perrigo Co Plc (PRGO.N) slashed its full-year earnings forecast for the second time, citing pricing pressure in its generic drugs business, sending its shares down as much as 13 percent and wiping out about $1.77 billion of market value.
+Aug 10 (Reuters) - Perrigo Co Plc slashed its full-year earnings forecast for the second time, citing pricing pressure in its generic drugs business, sending its shares down as much as 13 percent and wiping out about $1.77 billion of market value.

 Dublin-based Perrigo, which also reported a lower-than-expected quarterly profit for the second time in three quarters, also said on Wednesday it had lower performance expectations for its branded consumer drugs business as it reorganizes.

-Chief Executive John Hendrickson has been working to stabilize Perrigo since he took over in May from longtime CEO Joseph Papa, who left to lead troubled Canadian drugmaker Valeant Pharmaceuticals International Inc (VRX.TO) (VRX.N).
+Chief Executive John Hendrickson has been working to stabilize Perrigo since he took over in May from longtime CEO Joseph Papa, who left to lead troubled Canadian drugmaker Valeant Pharmaceuticals International Inc .

 Perrigo's announcement in May that it was cutting its forecast unleashed skepticism about Papa's tenure at Perrigo.